 This unusual species of newt uses its own ribs as a tool to ward off predators.
-(Photo: Peter Halasz/Wikipedia)
+(Photo: Peter Halasz/Wikimedia Commons)

 While some species squirt blood at predators, others use their own bones as weapons.
 The Iberian ribbed newt has an amazing, if disturbing, way of dealing with predators.
 When threatened, the newt can push its ribs forward and through its stretched skin to create defensive spikes.
 But not just any spikes — these are poisonous.
 "When teased or attacked by a predator, [the newt] secretes a poisonous milky substance on to the body surface.
 The combination of the poisonous secretion and the ribs as 'stinging' tools is highly effective," Egon Heiss, zoologist at University of Vienna in Austria, told BBC News.

 While the attacker gets a mouth full of poisonous spines that cause severe pain or possibly even death, the newt itself experiences no significant negative affects from the gruesome strategy.
 It can perform this skin-piercing maneuver over and over again during its life and heal itself each time without problem.

 Hairy frogs break their own finger bones to use as claws.

 This frog species will break its own bones to create claws for self-defense.
 (Photo: Gustavocarra/Wikimedia Commons)